310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 “I honestly don’t care for justice from a ‘fair’ standpoint.
 Even if they’d been turned into evil within society, I *will* be the ally of those precious to me.”

-“I don’t care if I’m called a villian for it.”
+“I don’t care if I’m called a villain for it.”

 {% endbubble %}
 {% bubble Chiaki past %}
-… I think you’re a wonderful hero, Mikejima-san.
+…I think you’re a wonderful hero, Mikejima-san.

 That’s exactly why you’re also dressed *that* way, right?

 {% endbubble %}
 {% bubble Madara hidden %}
 “Hm?
 No, no!
-I needed this uniform for work, that’s all!”
+I needed this uniform for work, that’s aaall!”

 “I figured no one would use it, so I stole it from the AV room, since that’s become Ryuseitai’s storage area!”